oznogon/gattaibushido-public/rules/01_intro.md

 * *Gunbuster* & *Majestic Prince*: This game is basically a love letter to those two series.
 * *Vandread*: ...okay and this one too.
 * *Voltron*: Because *duh*
-* *Steven Universe*: I'd be a liar if I said I hadn't already planned out gem-themed team colors...
+* *Steven Universe*: I'd be a liar if I said I hadn't already planned out gem-themed team Chromas...
 * *Chroma Squad*: Best (and only?) super sentai video game I've ever played (motorcycle chapter is best chapter).
 * *Dai-Guard*: I can't get that theme song out of my head!
 * *RWBY* and *gen:LOCK*: Rooster Teeth really *gets* teamwork-based stories, and these two shows are some of the absolute best.